redtexts/texts/gorter_1920_open_letter_to_lenin.md

 It leads us back into the morass, in which men like Scheidemann, Clynes, Renaudel, Kautsky, MacDonald, Longuet, Vandervelde, Branting and Troelstra have landed us.
 (It must inevitably fill all these with great joy, and bourgeois parties likewise, if they understand it).
 This book is to the communist revolutionary proletariat what Bernstein's book has been for the pre-revolutionary proletariat.
 It is the first book of yours that is no good.
 For Western Europe, it is the worst book imaginable.

-We, comrades of the Left Wing, must stand close together, must start everything from below upward, and must criticise as keenly as possible all those that in the Third International do not go the right way [(31)][notes].
+We, comrades of the Left Wing, must stand close together, must start everything from below upward, and must criticise as keenly as possible all those that in the Third International do not go the right way^[Personally I believe that in countries where the revo­lution is far off as yet, and the work­ers are not yet strong enough to make it, parli­a­ment­arism can still be used.
+The sharpest criticism of the parli­ament­ary delegates is necessary in that case.
+Other comrades, I believe, are of a different opinion.].

 Thus the conclusion to be drawn from all these arguments about parliamentarism, is as follows: your three arguments for parliamentarism either mean very little, or are wrong.
 And, as in the Trade Union question, your tactics also on this point are disastrous for the proletariat.
 And with these mistaken or insignificant motives you hide the fact that you are bringing hundreds of thousands of opportunists into the Third International.

-## Opportunism in the Third International
+# Opportunism in the Third International

 The question of opportunism in our own ranks is of such immense weight that I must deal with it more at length.